gruns/furl/API.md

 ```

 __encode(delimiter='&', quote_plus=True)__ can be used to encode query strings
-with delimiters like `;` and encode key-value pairs with plain percent-encoding
+with delimiters like `;` and key-value pairs with standard percent-encoding
 ('%20' not '+').
 The default delimiter is '&' and the default key-value encoding
 is application/x-www-form-urlencoded ('+' not '%20').